 - With your vehicle off, disconnect the positive battery cable.
 Then, turn the car on and sound the horn for about three seconds to discharge any leftover power in the vehicle.
 Finally, reconnect the battery and resume using your vehicle as normal.

-Why is The Tire Pressure Light is Flashing?
+Why Is My Tire Pressure Light Flashing?

 Service Your Vehicle at Santa Cruz Chrysler Dodge Jeep Ram Today!